 The direct hired personnel represent the direct labor necessary for day-to-day operations and maintenance of the process plant, including both hourly and salaried personnel.
-The service labor from vendors is provided for the required periodic tuning of specialized equipment.

-The proposed process facility will operate continuously with two 12-hour shifts (with the exception of the crushing circuit which will operate on a single 12-hour shift), seven days per week, for 350 days per year.
-Three shifts are included in the calculation so that the hourly personnel can be rotated and cover vacations, holidays and sick days.
+The proposed process facility will operate continuously with two twelve hour shifts (with the exception of the crushing circuit which will operate on a single twelve hour shift), seven days per week, for 350 days per year.
+Four shifts are included in the calculation so that the hourly personnel can be rotated and cover vacations, holidays and sick days.
 The labor rates used in the estimate are based on salary information from a similar project in Arizona.
+Overtime has been included.
 No special bonuses or incentives have been included.

-Labor costs are summarized in Table 21.13.
+Process labor costs are summarized in Table 21.13.